farin/JCloisterZone/future.md

 ## Done in current dev

+* Russian Promos "expansion"
 * fixed The Corn Circles II tile definitions - cities was linked to farm (this bug can cause less points on farm in some cases)
 * fixed BB.CFR.b tile definition - another missing city-farm link

 ## Roadmap